Why you should care

 Jorgensen admired their gusto.
 In contrast, years of working in the biotech industry had “beaten the enthusiasm and creativity” out of her.
 But were there other citizen scientists?
 An Internet search turned up a DIYbio Google group, where she posted a message inviting people to meet.
 Three people showed up, which grew to five.
 For about two years, they conducted experiments in a group member’s Brooklyn living room — but realized that a long-term project needed a dedicated lab space.

-DIYbio seeks to make biology less the privilege of biotech and academia and more an enterprise accessible to anyone who wants get their hands wet.
+DIYbio seeks to make biology less the privilege of biotech and academia and more an enterprise accessible to anyone.

 Their search led them to a 750-square-foot space atop the weathered Metropolitan Exchange Building in Brooklyn.
 They converted old restaurant countertops into lab benches, and Jorgensen’s company donated equipment.
 Fast-forward five years, and Genspace is a bustling community lab whose members range from high school students to a distillery owner curious about the microbes that make his alcohol.
 Anyone over 18 can join for a $100 monthly membership fee.

 But Genspace is only one of about 40 DIY biology (DIYbio) hackerspaces around the world, open to entrepreneurs, artists, students and pretty much anyone curious about biology.
 Their mission?
 To democratize biology, making it less the privilege of biotech and academia and more an enterprise accessible to anyone who wants to get their hands wet.
 After training new members in basic lab safety, hackerspaces provide access to equipment and reagents, training in scientific concepts and techniques, and most of all, a supportive community.